News, views and snippets from the dynamic world of health care.

 The latest set of quality standards covering a wide range of topics has been referred to NICE.
 NICE's quality standards outline the vision of what high-quality care should look like on the NHS, and will form the basis of commissioning decisions taken by the NHS Commissioning Board.
 To date, there are 15 published quality standards and a further 20 in development.
 Published quality standards and the list of 123 new quality standards announced.

 The guideline is now out for a pre-publication check of factual errors.
 Instructions for submitting comments and relevant documents.

 The official NICE Guidance app is available to download now for users of Android and iPhone smartphones.
 The free app allows quick and easy access to all of NICE's recommendations and advice, and has been developed in response to demand from users of NICE guidance.
 Read more.

 NICE has developed a number of new clinical case scenarios to help improve and assess users' knowledge of NICE guidance.
 This month, NICE have case scenarios covering its guidance on adult and paediatric epilepsy, self harm and colorectal cancer.
 Read more.

 NICE has updated for consultation its ‘guidelines manual’, which describes the detailed process and methodology used to produce NICE clinical guidelines.
 Click here for more details.

 The Government believe that a Statutory Register is an important step towards making politics more transparent and accessible.
-The Consultation asks questions on what a register should look like, what should be the definition of lobbyist, what sort of information should be held on the register and what penalties should be in place for non-registration.
 Read more.